Tips on Oral Advocacy

 Competitors should wait quietly in the hallway outside of the room to which they are assigned for tryouts until the judges ask them to enter.
 Competitors may be seated after the judges sit down.
 When the judges indicate that they are ready, the student should rise and approach the podium or lectern.

-The very first statement out of moot court competitors' mouths should always be, "May it please the Court, my name is _____, agent for the [appellant/appellee], _____."
+The very first statement out of moot court competitors' mouths should always be, "May it please the Court, my name is _____, counsel for the [appellant/appellee], _____."
 It is very important to remember to say, "May it please the Court;" it is a well-established formality of moot court competition, to which you should adhere.

 Competitors should always begin an argument with a clear and persuasive statement explaining the essence of the case.
 This statement should be confident, succinct, and, to the extent possible, slanted in favor of the competitor's version of the case.
 For example, in a case where United States Armed Forces used a drone to attack individuals in a country with which the United States is not at war, counsel for the government might state the case in the following way: "This is a case about the limits of territorial sovereignty in the face of global terrorism."